Wearables gone wild and more: CES 2014 preview

 Particularly of note for American wireless customers will be a planned announcement from T-Mobile, which is expected to have something up its sleeve with regards to the much-despised long-term contracts that dominate the landscape here.

+While mobile has been falling off the CES schedule somewhat in recent years, automotive's presence seems to be increasing as more consumer tech has been finding its way into what we drive.
 Another much hyped Google project, its famed self-driving cars, turns out not to be just a Google project.
 Last year Audi was the second company to get a license for autonomous vehicle operation in the state of Nevada, so it makes sense that we'll also be seeing them in Las Vegas this week.
 Other big names including Ford and Mercedes might also bring the autonomous goods this week.

 Of course, we're still a ways off from seeing such robot cars on sale, but vehicles we can actually buy will be on display with all the latest "connected car" concepts.
 Most intriguing is a rumored Android / Audi announcement that the mobile OS will be hitting the dashboard soon, and not as the result of a head-on collision.